A new online registration system has replaced the paper-based Form 9.

 - the system is an impressed current cathodic system

-- the system is a sacrificial system that has a total anode mass of more than 25kg.
+- the system is a passive galvanic system with a total anode mass of more than 25kg.

 - not operated unless registered